Savo Pređa

-Savo Pređa (January 8, 1921 — October 12, 2005) was a Serbian Partisan general in World War II and, later, governor of Bileća prison.
-He was also a director of OZNA for eastern Bosnia for a short period, after that, he was deputy minister of interior.
-Savo was well known for being close to Aleksandar Ranković.
-He was also the establisher of the Yugoslavian automobile-motor association.
+Savo Pređa (8 January 1921 — 12 October 2005) was a Serbian Partisan general in World War II and, later, governor of Bileća prison.
+Pređa was also a director of OZNA for eastern Bosnia for a short period, and, after that, the deputy minister of the interior.
+He was known for being close to Aleksandar Ranković.
+Pređa was also the founder of the Yugoslav automobile-motor association.
 He was one of the leaders of the team that caught Serbian Chetnik leader Draža Mihajlović.
-Pređa wrote the script for the movie Walter Defends Sarajevo, that used to be very popular in former Yugoslavia and China.
+Pređa consulted on the script for the movie Walter Defends Sarajevo, that was very popular in former Yugoslavia and China.